FruitMix22/QuatreFoil/README.md

 ## ℹ️ About the Game

 Quatrefoil is a fast-paced 2D action game developed in C++ using OpenGL.
-Enemies spawn in waves, you survive and fight them off — good luck.
+Enemies spawn in waves, you survive and fight them off, good luck.

 ## 🎮 Controls
 A to move left